danielecapo/sfont/README.md

 It can export the font in a minimal type1 plain text format that can be used by AFDKO to produce an otf font file, or converted in a pfa format with the command type1 (available with AFDKO), however, this is no longer necessary since the latest version (september 2013) AFDKO supports UFOs.

-Once 'loaded' the font is represented in Racket struct and drawn in the REPL.
+Once 'loaded' the font is represented in a Racket struct and drawn in the REPL.

 It can perform operations on fonts, using the idea of font math (see http://code.typesupply.com/wiki/FontMath).
 The operations are implemented on a different and simpler representation of the data, they works with contours, components, anchors and kerning pairs.
 These operations can be used to implement interpolations.